TriTue2011/frigate-detector-edgetpu-yolo9/README.md

 ## Why YOLOv9 and this Plugin?

 Frigate is an open-source NVR system that supports various detector acceleration hardware, including the Google Coral Edge TPU.
-While the default SSD MobileDet model works well in many case, in some cases YOLOv9 models can often offer improved detection accuracy and reduced false positives.
+While the default SSD MobileDet model is an effective choice in many systems, running a YOLOv9 model may improve detection accuracy and reduce false positives.

-YOLOv9 can run almost entirely on the TPU of the Google Coral device.
-This detection method is both high-speed and low-energy, handling approximately 90 detections per second and using only a few Watts of power, while leaving the CPU available for other tasks.
+YOLOv9 can run efficiently on the EdgeTPU, and requires a small amount of post-processing by the CPU.
+This detection method is both high-speed and low-energy, handling approximately 100 detections per second and using only a few Watts of power, while leaving the CPU available for other tasks.
 Another consideration is minimizing heat produced by the CPU, which can challenge my system's small fan.

 There are other YOLO models with incompatible software license terms (eg Ultralytics is licensed with the AGPL).
 This approach is meant to be used to start with the GPL-licensed YOLOv9 model, which IS compatible with Frigate (also MIT-licensed).
 For more information, see [this discussion in Frigate's issues](https://github.com/blakeblackshear/frigate/discussions/15630#discussioncomment-11639733).